 - For those who lack the mental capacity: The person may lack the mental capacity to claim themselves.
 If so, a litigation friend could file a claim on their behalf.
 Otherwise, they will have three years from the date of regaining capacity to begin their own claim.

-Speak to our team for more information about the time limits for seeking medical negligence compensation.
+Speak to our team for more information about the time limits for seeking compensation for medical negligence.

 You will need evidence to support your case if you are considering making a medical negligence claim.
 Providing sufficient evidence could help prove that you suffered harm due to a medical professional breaching their duty of care.

-When making a claim for medical negligence compensation, examples of evidence that could help support your case may include:
+When making a medical negligence claim, examples of evidence that could help support your case may include: